 Ready to buy a home?
 The best way to know if it’s the right fit is to schedule a viewing.
 Viewings allow you to walk through the house and get a good idea of the room sizes and neighborhood.
 Plus, it gives you the opportunity to look for any red flags in the home.
 Online listings are great for narrowing your search, but viewing the houses in person is the only way to understand what you are buying entirely.
-While you are viewing homes, make sure to look out for these five things:
+These are the 5 important things to look for when viewing a home:

 Is the House Messy or Dirty?